jimhigson/oboe.js-website/content/api.md

 path event
 ----------

-Path events are similar to [node events](#node-event) except that they are emitted as soon as matching paths are found, without waiting for the thing at the path to be revealed.
+Path events are identical to [node events](#node-event) except that they are emitted as soon as matching paths are found, without waiting for the thing at the path to be revealed.